stephenjohnlimb/boot2/AgileDevelopment.md

   }
 }
 ```
-I've taken the initiative/liberty of defining the appropriate response codes.
+I've taken the initiative/liberty of defining the URl `context` as **'/status'** and some appropriate response codes.
 These are not in any spec, if they are not what the user expects (maybe they would like `BAD_REQUEST` rather than `PRECONDITION_FAILED`) - that's a new story.

+Don't get bogged down asking anyone about this, just crack on.
+Those in the team that have a strong opinion can all argue about it
+between themselves for a few days, do not become paralysed or slowed down - just keep driving forward.

 Obviously - these tests will all fail, we've not implemented a controller yet!